maxmind/minfraud-api-python/README.rst

 Usage
 -----

-To use this API, create a new ``minfraud.Client`` object.
-The constructor takes your MaxMind account ID and license key:
+To use this API, create a new ``minfraud.Client`` object for a synchronous request or ``minfraud.AsyncClient`` for an asynchronous request.
+The constructors take your MaxMind account ID and license key:

 .. code-block:: pycon

     >>> client = Client(42, 'licensekey')
+    >>> async_client = AsyncClient(42, 'licensekey')

 Score, Insights and Factors Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^